top of page

 Groping through the Dark

-GROPING THROUGH THE DARK Fortunately I write almost as fast as I think, even on a noisy night distorted by the staccato rumble of a generator acting up like it is coughing its last( Nollywood movie style).
-Of course there is no PHCN light now.
-Writing this fast helps ease the pain of having left my laptop in the office; and my BB internet subscription is not working twenty days after I subscribed for a monthly package.
+GROPING THROUGH THE DARK Fortunately, I write almost as fast as I think, even on a noisy night distorted by the staccato rumble of a generator acting up like it is coughing its last (Nollywood movie style).
+Of course, there is no PHCN light now.
+Writing this fast helps ease the pain of having left my laptop in the office, and my BB internet subscription not working twenty days after I subscribed for a monthly package.
 There is no way I can connect to my blog to update.
-All these circumstances are affective to the creative progress in our times.
-The internet has taken centre-stage in our daily lives.
-I keep drifting from the main reason am writing this- I am celebrating having signed and delivered a portrait I started painting three weeks ago!
-The painting is not so much the issue as the fact of signing off a work as ‘finished’ (reference my earlier post on the difficulties of Signing an Art work)

 Preparatory sketch for a family portrait.
 I got commissioned after a reference from a friend (just the way I like it).
 I prefer working for people who have some familiarity with my work.
 That way, they already know what to expect from me, and I also am not working based on a presumption of what they are expecting.
 My old patron has commissioned me to paint over ten portraits for him in the past, some of which now decorate his world-class law firm in Oniru, Lagos.
-His family friend now contracted me to paint his family portrait and paid the requisite advance- two-thirds the full amount.
-I am not known for my Realism, albeit that I am quite good at it.
-I may have had better success with Portraiture, than with Abstract Expressionism and Stylisation.
+His family friend now contracted me to paint his family portrait and paid the requisite advance- two-thirds of the full amount.I am not known for my Realism, albeit that I am quite good at it.
+I may have had better success with Portraiture, than with Abstract Expressionism and Stylization.
 I enjoy the head-cracking conceptualism and supremacy of the Idea in Abstract Art better.
-I only paint portraits like one that is groping in the dark, who suddenly hits on the light switch.
-Form a recent conversation I had, I adduced that my works would be more appropriately called ‘sketches’.
+I only paint portraits like one that is groping in the dark and suddenly hits on the light switch.
+From a recent conversation I had, I adduced that my works would be more appropriately called ‘sketches’.
 They look and are ‘unfinished (in the sense that I understand how interactions with the viewer will expand the interpretation and assimilation of the Art piece.
-I continually, revise, redirect and relocate the Art idea.
+I continually, revise, redirect, and relocate the Art idea.
 This happens most clearly in my collection of unpublished poems which I have rewritten so many times that I no longer recall the reason, or inspiration for some of the poems.
 They end up as disjointed words, clues to a puzzle.
 My paintings are like also bits and pieces; body parts scattered in all directions, or deconstructed landscapes.
 I relish my audacity and control in Painting.

-Building the faces Halfway through, an artist friend called Uche visited and was amazed at the portrait( this is the response I get from people who are only familiar with my abstract, stylised paintings) Uche is a machine when it comes to churning out paintings- on a good day he finishes twenty basic abstract paintings.
-My average is two paintings in three weeks, though I have had my rare moments when the muse sang loud and clear and I finished a painting in a day, even portrait painting.
+Building the faces Halfway through, an artist friend called Uche visited and was amazed at the portrait (this is the response I get from people who are only familiar with my abstract, stylized paintings) Uche is a machine when it comes to churning out paintings- a good day is when he finishes twenty basic abstract paintings.
+My average is two paintings in three weeks, though I have had my rare moments when the muse sang loud and clear and I finished a painting in a day, even a portrait painting.
 He suggested that I stop off where I was then.
-Representative work(Portraiture) and Conceptual Art( Abstraction, Stylization and non-figurative Art) all seem to have a life of their own, taking their time to emerge as the artist works the planned, or unplanned accidents of putting the elements of the art work together.
-Art is difficult to limit to a time-frame.
+Representative work (Portraiture) and Conceptual Art (Abstraction, Stylization, and non-figurative Art) all seem to have a life of their own, taking their time to emerge as the artist works the planned, or unplanned accidents of putting the elements of the artwork together.
+Art is difficult to limit to a time frame.
 One can only follow a working pattern and expect the moment of illumination when the work is ‘resolved’ in his eyes.
-I signed off a week after Uche’s visit, and went to deliver.
+I signed off a week after Uche’s visit and went to deliver.

 Working from the upper left The time came a week behind schedule.
 I had my throes and pangs.
-I suddenly became forgetful of little things (misplaced my iPad and wallet more than once); had drifting spells and despairing sugar binges.
-I got disappointed by the framer twice, and then had to go through the trauma of carrying the heavy, glassed pastel painting haphazardly through traffic-jammed Ozumba Mbadiwe Road, balancing my iPad and a Vogue magazine on my laps while the okada man carrying me raced like some loony-eyed Jim-high-on-cheap drugs.
-This form of transportation is better, for my fast-paced life; than crawling under the scorching afternoon heat in traffic, stick in my wife’s Honda Baby-Boy!
-The poor car’s air-conditioning ‘gave up the ghost’ in the last raining season on the street to my house when it ditched me in the centre of a pool of water that covered the bonnet.
+I suddenly became forgetful of little things (misplaced my iPad and wallet more than once); and had drifting spells and despairing sugar binges.
+I got disappointed by the framer twice and then had to go through the trauma of carrying the heavy, glassed pastel painting haphazardly through traffic-jammed Ozumba Mbadiwe Road, balancing my iPad and a Vogue magazine on my laps while the okada man carrying me raced like some loony-eyed Jim-high-on-cheap drugs.
+This form of transportation is better, for my fast-paced life; than crawling under the scorching afternoon heat in traffic, stuck in my wife’s Honda Baby-Boy!
+The poor car’s air-conditioning ‘gave up the ghost’ in the last rainy season on the street to my house when it ditched me in the center of a pool of water that covered the bonnet.
 I had to swim out of the car through the open window.

 Recent Posts